peb7268/JavaScript/JavascriptSandbox/patterns/mediator/DefinitionNotes.md

             }
         };

-        /* -- Add an component to the internal components object ---------------------------------------------------------
+        /* -- Add an participant to the internal members object ---------------------------------------------------------
-        *  name:                what the component is called internally
+        *  name:                what the participant is called internally
-        *  component:           the arguments the event took
+        *  participant:           the arguments the event took
         *  replaceDuplicate:    to overwrite an existing value or not
         *  exposed as:          add *----------------------------------------------------------------------------------------------------------------*/
-        var addComponent = function(name, component, replaceDuplicate) {
+        var addComponent = function(name, participant, replaceDuplicate) {
-            if(name in components) {
+            if(name in members) {
                 if(replaceDuplicate) {
                     removeComponent(name);
                 } else {
                     throw new Error('Mediator name conflict: ' + name);
                 }
             }
-            components[name] = component;
+            members[name] = participant;
         };

         var removeComponent = function(name) {
-            if (name in components) {
+            if (name in members) {
-                delete components[name];
+                delete members[name];
             }
         };

         var getComponent = function(name) {
-            return components[name]; // undefined if component has not been added };
+            return members[name]; // undefined if participant has not been added };

         var contains = function(name) {
-            return (name in components);
+            return (name in members);
         };

         //module revealing pattern: This is the interface that returns.
 Its a facade for the acutal private method names.